franks42/lein-repls/README.md

 The repl-server is based on Leiningen's native "repl" task, which is basically refactored as a true plugin "repls", to which a number of hooks are added to turn the repl-prompt and eval-result printing on and off.
 By not printing the prompt and eval-result, it's easier to write clojure-scripts that rely on its side-effects like printing to stdout. "repls" is installed and run as a normal Leiningen plugin (browse clojars for the latest "lein-repls" version available):

-  $ lein plugin install repls 1.6.0
+  $ lein plugin install lein-repls 1.6.0
   $ lein repls

 cljsh's main purpose is sending clj-statements and/or clj-files to the persistent repl.
 That clj-code is specified as command line arguments like: